rsmenon/MATLink/README.md

 `OpenMATLAB[]` will start the MATLAB process and connect to it.
 Use `CloseMATlAB[]` to close the running MATLAB session.

+**Possible issues:**  If `OpenMATLAB[]` hangs (never returns) on OS X, it may indicate that MATLink cannot find MATLAB.
+Please edit the file `MATLink/Engine/bin/MacOSX64/mengine.sh` and follow the instructions within to set the path to your MATLAB installation.

 **See also:** `CloseMATLAB`

 ####`CloseMATLAB`